-Our research is divided into four clusters that serve as gravitational points for the various theoretical and methodological approaches at the Centre.
+Our research is divided into four clusters that serve as gravitational points for the Centre's theoretical and methodological approaches.

 Interaction and pleasure